-The power couple Siya and Rachel Kolisi have expanded their foundation on from its vision on helping gender-based violence to distributing food on in need families.
+The power couple Siya and Rachel Kolisi just expanded their foundation from its vision on helping gender-based violence to distributing food on in need families.

-During the pandemic, the power couple are busy on helping other families affected economically from coronavirus pandemic.
+During the pandemic, Siya and Rachel are busy on helping other families affected economically from coronavirus pandemic.

 Speaking with TshisaLIVE, Rachel, 30, said this week that being confronted with the harsh reality of communities trying to stay afloat during the Covid-19 pandemic was bitter-sweet.